 Additionally, paper submissions (3 copies) may be given to the lab assistant or a tutor in the Writing Center (H503); they must include the completed submission form.

-5. Twelve winners will be chosen from the six categories.
+5. Fourteen winners will be chosen from the seven categories.
 However, judges reserve the right not to award prizes in a category.
 The DCC Student Government Association funds all awards.

-6. Submissions will be judged by faculty from the Department of English and Humanities and the Department of Performing, Visual Arts, and Communications.
+6. Submissions will be judged by faculty from the Departments of English and Humanities; Performing, Visual Arts and Communications; Allied Health and Biological Sciences; and Mathematics, Physical and Computer Sciences.

 Students are encouraged to visit the Writing Center to work on submissions.